Skip to content

 Returns:

-(list[bytes]|None): The current prompt as a list of bytes sequences or None if no prompt_ids are set.
+(list[Token]|None): The current prompt as Token objects, or None if no prompt_ids are set.

 """